Read on 30th June, 2014

 A girl with a mouth almost as big as her TBR list

 Book reviews and all things books by Lizzy Baldwin

 fragmented thinking, writing, and rambling, sometime about fantasy books

 A writer trying to teach becomes a teacher trying to write

 You need the world, and the world needs good people.

-The online home of 28-year-old lifestyle & book blogger Ashleigh Macro
+The online home of 29-year-old parenting, lifestyle & book blogger Ashleigh Macro

 Welcome to the haven of a Writer